The Offspring: Touring and Round Hill Music (2014–2016)

-Let the Bad Times Roll and split with Greg K and Pete Parada (2017–2021)
+Let the Bad Times Roll and split with Greg K. and Pete Parada (2017–2021)

-Bassist Greg K. mentioned a possible 2018 release date for the new Offspring album, and revealed that one of the reasons for the album's slow progress was because they have been working on songs here and there.
-He also stated that the band was in no hurry to finish it.
-Noodles was absent from the Offspring's summer 2017 tour with Sublime with Rome due to a "sudden family matter"; filling in for him on dates were Tom Thacker and Jonah Nimoy.
-That year, Holland earned PhD in molecular biology from the University of Southern California.
+Noodles was absent from the Offspring's 2017 tour with Sublime with Rome due to a "sudden family matter"; filling in for him on dates were Tom Thacker and Jonah Nimoy.
+That year, Holland earned a PhD in molecular biology from the University of Southern California.

-On December 13, 2017, the Offspring posted Twitter and Instagram photos of their December calendar, with the second and third week of the month labeled "studio", and wrote, "Who's ready for new music in 2018?".
-In the same month, Noodles told Front Row Live, "We're working on it.
-We were in the studio all this week.
-We finished up for the holidays on Tuesday, Wednesday, and then we're gonna get back in the studio as soon as the new year [rolls around], in January."
-On February 23, 2018, the band announced via Instagram that they had finished tracking down drums for the album.
-The Offspring were later asked on Twitter if their new album would be released soon and replied, "We're hoping by summer."
-On June 9, 2018, the Offspring debuted one song that was expected to appear on the new album, "It Won't Get Better", while performing at the Greenfield Festival in Switzerland.
+On June 9, 2018, the Offspring debuted one song expected to appear on the new album, "It Won't Get Better", while performing at the Greenfield Festival in Switzerland.
 On July 20, 2018, it was announced the Offspring would release a cover of 311's "Down" and 311 would release a "reggaefied" cover of the Offspring's "Self Esteem", which 311's lead singer Nick Hexum referred to as "probably [his] favorite song of theirs;" the cover versions coincided with the co-headlining Never Ending Summer tour.